Beauty Standards Make Me Ashamed Of My Features — & AI Makes It Worse

 AdvertisementADVERTISEMENT

-Keen to know how all of this is translating to real people, I reached out to a handful of women of colour for their opinions.
+Keen to know how all of this is translating to real people, I reached out to a handful of women of color for their opinions.
 “I think AI and AI filters do different kinds of damage to different ethnicities,” says Anya*, 27, who lives in the United Arab Emirates.
-“For example, in Arab countries the most popular AI filters change your eye colour.”
-She goes on to say that this is why coloured contact lenses are so popular among her friends.
-“These ideals make you feel like your makeup isn’t complete without coloured contacts.
+“For example, in Arab countries the most popular AI filters change your eye color.”
+She goes on to say that this is why colored contact lenses are so popular among her friends.
+“These ideals make you feel like your makeup isn’t complete without colored contacts.
 It’s a new norm; contacts make your eyes look bigger as well — just like filters do.”

 Fifty-year-old Sheena* from the UK admits that she never posts pictures of herself without the help of AI filters.
 “I feel embarrassed, old and ugly when I see a real picture of myself in comparison to one with an AI filter on it.
 It’s what I wished I looked like, and I’ve definitely enquired about surgical procedures to help me get there.
 The only thing stopping me is the expense.”